Blackfell/blackfell.github.io/_posts/2019-06-23-Lets-Talk-Passwords.md

 Let's quickly go into the mechanics of each, before we get to how to fix it.

 ## Guessing
 This is the simplest form to get to grips with; in this case, the attacker tries various passwords over and over for the given service you have an account for.
-This could range from guessing '1234' on a phone PIN up to automatically guessing well-informed passwords for your Facebook accounts based off your favourite flavour of ice cream.
-This isn't necessarily letter by letter either, attackers can chain together letters, numbers, words and abbreviations at incredible speed; for many it's their living.
+This could range from guessing '1234' on a phone PIN up to automatically guessing your Facebook account password with a computer.
+This isn't necessarily letter by letter either, attackers can chain together letters, numbers, words and abbreviations at incredible speed; for some of them, their job is being good at guessing.

 {% include figure
 image_path="/assets/images/posts/password_problem/password_guessing.jpg"
 alt="Password guessing image" caption="Password guessing of an online account - this involves the attacker trying one password after another until a successful logon is achieved.
 This can be done at incredible machine speeds with thousands of passwords per user in a short time." %}

-Password guessing is sometimes controlled by the service in question (think 'i am not a robot' tests or phone pin lockouts), but is still a real threat, especially if the attacker has some information with which to make informed guesses.
-Think Cat's name, year of birth, exclamation mark.
+Password guessing is sometimes prevented by the website or service in question (Captchas 'I am not a robot' tests or phone pin lockouts), but is still a real threat, especially if the attacker has some information with which to make informed guesses (think significant other's name, year of birth, exclamation mark).

 This problem can be compounded when your passwords are the same across multiple devices or accounts; attackers can automatically try a good username and password for one online service across a large number of other sites.
 This is called 'credential stuffing'; this is why you're told to use those unique passwords across your devices and accounts.

 ## Breaches & cracking
-Breaches occur when a service or entity loses data either accidentally or as part of some deliberate attack.
-There have been numerous online breaches in the past, like the LinkedIn, Adobe and RockYou breaches, and similar events continue to this day.
+Breaches happen when a company loses data either accidentally or as part of some deliberate attack.
+There have been numerous online breaches in the past, like the [Yahoo](https://www.infosecurity-magazine.com/news/yahoo-confirms-the-breach-of-500mn/){:target="_blank"}, [Adobe](https://krebsonsecurity.com/2013/10/adobe-breach-impacted-at-least-38-million-users/){:target="_blank"} and [RockYou](https://techcrunch.com/2009/12/14/rockyou-hack-security-myspace-facebook-passwords/?guccounter=1&guce_referrer=aHR0cHM6Ly9kdWNrZHVja2dvLmNvbS8&guce_referrer_sig=AQAAAHgn9MBfg8QnKtULXKCw3REA4Ckq7iQlR5isYkAMWQSYtOaunB_3y-erN-74U0BQMu2rgvv5M4lVk7qzStk8UcrTSQ3EvR8pUkfOTWmd3uGhU6ZN4gx5gvbh1-mFMmULmEOvP8vmDDjf_ib8-y7m8skEoTKIi9hE-9nbJWMAO5zi){:target="_blank"} breaches, and similar events continue to this day.

-If an attacker gets hold of some breached data, it may include all sorts of data, including legitimate usernames and passwords from the service or device they got it from.
-Given these account details, they could log into the service that lost your credentials, or try these in all the other sites and services you use (this is why users are told to use different passwords across sites).
+A breach may include all sorts of interesting data, but they can publicly disclose legitimate usernames and passwords from wherever the breech originates.
+Given these account details, an attacker could log into the service that lost your credentials, or try these in all the other sites and services you use (this is why users are told to use different passwords across sites).
 Both of these can be done automatically and much more easily than you may think.

-If you're curious about breaches and whether you might be involved, Troy Hunt's [have I been pwned](https://haveibeenpwned.com/) site will let you look up your email address and see if you're part of one of the well known data breaches that have been made public.
+If you're curious about breaches and whether you might be involved, Troy Hunt's [have I been pwned](https://haveibeenpwned.com/){:target="_blank"} site will let you look up your email address and see if you're part of one of the well known data breaches that have been made public.
 But remember!
 Just because you're not in there doesn't mean you're not in an *unknown* data breach.

 ### Hashes

-Pure credential leaks like these are becoming more rare (not as rare as you might like though); Most modern services don't save your password, Facebook, for example has publicly [stated that it stores a hash](https://www.facebook.com/notes/protect-the-graph/keeping-passwords-secure/1519937431579736?_fb_noscript=1) of passwords, so attackers can't just take any stolen passwords and log straight in with them.
-A [password hash](https://www.maketecheasier.com/what-is-password-hashing/) is an encoded version of a password that's easy to calculate, but so difficult to reverse that it's not worth trying.
+Pure credential leaks like those mentioned above are becoming more rare (not as rare as you might like though); Most modern services don't save your password, Facebook, for example has publicly [stated that it stores a hash](https://www.facebook.com/notes/protect-the-graph/keeping-passwords-secure/1519937431579736?_fb_noscript=1){:target="_blank"} of passwords, so attackers can't just take any stolen passwords and log straight in with them.
+A [password hash](https://www.maketecheasier.com/what-is-password-hashing/){:target="_blank"} is an encoded version of a password that's easy to calculate, but so difficult to reverse that it's not worth trying.

 {% include figure
 image_path="/assets/images/posts/password_problem/hashing.jpg"
-alt="Password hashing image" caption="Password hashing uses special mathematical algorithms to encode passwords into seemingly random strings of characters.
+alt="Password hashing image" caption="Password hashing uses special mathematical algorithms to encode passwords into seemingly random (but not really) strings of characters.
 Changing just one character in a password can have a huge effect on the hash that's generated.
 Reversing hashes is not feasible using computers." %}

 Because hashes are so difficult to reverse, they are often referred to as 'one way functions'.
 But this doesn't make them fool proof...